JIMOHMA/HighRes/README.txt

-# Photo_Editor
+# HighRes

 Program was developed in C programming language, with the use of CUDA programming interface.
 This CUDA API allow for the use of multi-threading programming on GPU resources.

 Command for running program from command line prompt:
-	i) cd to the desktop where directory ("Photo_Editor") is cloned to ii) type "ImageEditor radius inputfile.ppm outfile.ppm"
+	i) cd to the desktop where directory ("HighRes") is cloned to ii) type "HighRes radius inputfile.ppm outfile.ppm"
 		where
 			radius --> how big you want your radius brush to be for applying the filter to your photo image